 The pattern drills are designed to give students clearly staged practice of formulating newly learnt structures orally, thereby helping them to gain confidence before attempting to use the structures in a freer context.
-There is a drill for every key area of language taught in the course and some steps contain two drills.
+There is a drill for every key area of language taught in the course (there are none for Unit 1 as it is a revision unit), and some Steps contain two drills.
 You may therefore wish to use them before the Use what you know activities in the corresponding steps.
 The Teacher's Book notes indicate where we would suggest using them in each case.
 Alternatively, you may wish to use them at a later stage as revision.

-Recordings of the pattern drills are on the Workbook CD (tracks 14-42).
+Recordings of the pattern drills are on the Workbook CD (tracks 14-37).
 The example sentence is recorded twice so that students can hear it with the response and then formulate it themselves.
 In all the pattern drills, there is a brief pause between the prompt and the response for you to pause the CD and allow students to say the sentence before they hear it.
 As students will have a copy of the CD in their Workbook, you can encourage them to repeat the pattern drills at home to reinforce the language they have learnt in class.